Cheapest-to-Deliver Collateral: A Common Factor Approach: Numerical results

-As discussed in \Cref{sec:introduction}, approximating the collateral choice option with a second order model is only possible with high accuracy because moving from a rate to a spread formulation strongly reduces the volatility.
-This is illustrated in \Cref{fig:vola-sensi}, which shows that increasing the volatility back to levels expressed in the collateral rate formulation (where volatility parameters are around $0.007$), drastically increases the error of the second-order approximations.
+As discussed in Section~\ref{sec:introduction}, collateral spreads exhibit less volatility than their associated, highly correlated collateral rates.
+This results in the maximum distribution of the spreads having less skewness than the maximum distribution of the rates, and therefore their distribution can be accurately approximated with a second-order model.
+This is illustrated in Figure~\ref{fig:vola-sensi}, which shows that increasing the volatility back to levels expressed in the collateral rate formulation (where volatility parameters are around $0.007$), drastically increases the error of the second-order approximations.